ucsb/campus-cloud-docs/docs/gcp/first-steps.md

 ---

-## Step 6 — Set Required Labels
+## Step 6 — Verify Required Tags

-All resources should be labeled with the required label keys.
-Label enforcement is active — unlabeled resources may be flagged by Security Command Center.
+Your project should already have the required Resource Manager Tags set by the Cloud Team at provisioning.
+Verify them by navigating to **IAM & Admin → Tags**.

+The owner-settable tags (`environment`, `mission`, `protection-level`, `availability-level`, `recovery-level`, `dept`) can be updated by you if they need to change.
+The platform-controlled tags (`expiry-date`, `billing-limit`, `wiz-scanning`) are managed by the Cloud Team only.

-See [Labels & Tags](/docs/gcp/tagging) for the required labels and allowed values.
+See [Labels & Tags](/docs/gcp/tagging) for allowed values and how to update them.

 ---